 Roads of the Future: How Climate Data can be Used to Adapt Our Roads to a Changing Climate

 In April 2022, the Ontario Asphalt Pavement Council (a Council of the Ontario Road Builders’ Association) hosted a Partners-in-Quality seminar series at locations across Ontario.
 Two members of the ClimateData.ca partnership (the Pacific Climate Impacts Consortium and the Canadian Centre for Climate Services) teamed up to deliver a presentation to industry and government officials on how climate change will increase weather-related impacts to road infrastructure, how this will impact decision-making processes, and where transportation practitioners can access tailored climate information and data for their sector.
-Click this link to view a recording of the presentation in its entirety

 The road building industry is well accustomed to dealing with weather extremes.
 From hot summers that can lead to pavement rutting and binder bleed, to freeze-thaw cycles leading to cracks and potholes, to large rainfall events that overwhelm culverts and ditches, weather is a primary factor in the engineering of resilient and safe roads in Canada.